 Perhaps the most powerful aspect of the Team Dimensions profile is its ability to help a team develop an effective dynamic and workflow.
 This is demonstrated by the proven “Z-Process”, which the Team Dimensions Profile is deliberately designed to facilitate.
 The reports and the visual representation of roles around the dial are expressly set up in such a way that the Z-Process is clearly evident and its implementation is encouraged.

-In part 2, we will explore the Z-Process and its application to your team’s roles.
+In another article, we will explore the Z-Process and its application to your team’s roles.
 The general application of the Team Dimensions Profile is already valuable as it enables team- and self-discovery; it reveals weaknesses and it helps you to utilize your people more effectively.
 But the application of the Z-Process adds even more dimensions that allow you to effectively re-organize your workflow and processes.